CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Install-NetQ/Install-NetQ-System.md

 ## NetQ for Ethernet and NVLink

 The following deployment models use NetQ to monitor networks that use both Ethernet and NVLink.
-NetQ 5.1 introduces a new option that lets you deploy NetQ on as many nodes as you wish to include in your server cluster.

 {{<tabs "TabID56" >}}